 All case types share most of the building blocks, but some building blocks are only available - and relevant - for some of the case types.

 The Desktop UI case type supports all building blocks, and have one category of building blocks that is available only to Desktop UI cases: Desktop UI.
 This means you can use building blocks from both the Virtual Desktop and the Web Application case type in a Desktop UI case.
 E.g. you can start a browser as part of a desktop UI automation case using the web blocks or you can move the mouse to a position based on image recognition if needed.

-The Virtual Desktop cases has 2 categories of building blocks that are are specialized for the Virtual Desktop cases: "Mouse And Keyboard" and "Find And Get".
+The Virtual Desktop cases has two categories of building blocks that are are specialized for the Virtual Desktop cases: "Image and Text Recognition" and "Mouse And Keyboard".
 Both categories rely on image and text recognition (OCR) and can interact with everything happening on the screen which makes it a very good fit for virtual desktops!

 The Web Application blocks are using Selenium as the engine and they generate Selenium code on the fly when the test cases are executed.
 This means that a web case can be executed on all Environments that support/are based on Selenium, which includes the LEAPWORK Agent as well.
 If you are executing Web cases it can work on all types of the environment (currently: Remote, Selenium Grid, Sauce Labs, Browser Stack).